azofeifa/Tfit/README.md

 ##Model Module and List of Parameters
-Unlike the "bidir" module which utlizes an average or template version of the mixture model to scan the entire genome quickly, the "model" module will attempt to find (by maximum likelihood estimation,MLE) the best set of parameters (sigma,lambda, pi, w, footprint) on a per region of interest basis.
+Unlike the "bidir" module which utlizes an average or template version of the mixture model to scan the entire genome quickly, the "model" module will attempt to find (by maximum likelihood estimation, MLE) the best set of parameters (sigma,lambda, pi, w) on a per region of interest basis.
 Such a routine is especially valuable if it is believed that pausing or strand bias is changing following experimental perturbation.
 In addition, running the model module on the prelim_bidir_hits.bed file will greatly decrease the number of false positives as the MLE estimates will more accurately reflect the underlying structure of the region of interest rather than a static template model.

 In short, MLE estimates are computed by the EM algorithm which is a convergent optimization method found commonly in gaussian mixture modeling and cluster analysis.
 Given this, the user may specify sets of parameters that are specific to the EM routine such as number of random seeds (-rounds), maximum number of iterations (-mi) and convergence threshold (-ct).
 A list of criticial and non-critical parameters are given below.